Our goal is to disprove the notion of a "complete" spinal cord injury.

 When he awoke from the coma, Ignacio learned he had a T4 complete spinal cord injury and brachial plexus injury to his right arm (the nerves to his arm had literally been ripped away from the spinal cord).
 Doctors told him he would never walk again and later even suggested he should amputate his arm.
 They severely underestimated Ignacio’s will and determination.

 Thanks to HINRI, Ignacio gained access to a Lokomat, a robotic-assisted orthosis suspended over a treadmill.
-(You can see Ignacio on the Lokomat in the picture in the Atlanta-Journal Constitution article to the right.)
+(You can see Ignacio on the Lokomat in the picture in the Atlanta-Journal Constitution article below.)

 While most people who have insurance benefits use the Lokomat for 30 minutes, one to two times per week, Ignacio started walking three hours per day, three days a week.
 He has now walked over 650 miles, the most ever by anyone with paralysis.